 Take a Break

 Open year-round, This is the Place Heritage Park provides a place to play and learn about Utah’s early settlers.
-Visitors are encouraged to allot time to see everything at the park.
-For example, at Treasure House dig for gemstones, pan for gold and learn about mining.
-Other things to do at This is the Place Heritage Park include pony and train rides, touring Native American Village and splashing at Irrigation Station.
+Visitors are encouraged to see everything at the park.
+At Treasure House, dig for gemstones, pan for gold and learn about mining.
+Other things to do at This is the Place Heritage Park include pony and train rides, touring Native American Village, and splashing at Irrigation Station.

 Those with more time should plan a guided horseback ride.
 The park manages over 450 acres, and offers rides in summer and winter for ages 8 and older.